 - Communication with applicants will be made through your Delta College email address.

 - Please establish a username and password for your Delta email account when your Delta student ID number is issued to you when you apply to Delta College.

-- Applicants selected for further consideration must be available for a face-to-face interview on January 20, 2017 or January 27, 2017.
+- Applicants selected for further consideration must be available for a face-to-face interview on either Friday, December 8 or 15, 2017.